-The phrase has its roots in the pronouncements made by John Foster Dulle when he served as Secretary of State under the Eisenhower administration.
+The phrase has its roots in the pronouncements made by John Foster Dulles when he served as Secretary of State under the Eisenhower administration.
 Dulles rejected arguments that America was obligated to use its military power to roll back the communist advance.
-He told his fellow Americans that “liberation” from Soviet rule could occur through a “process short of war” (U.S. Senate Hearings Before the Committee on Foreign Relations, 15 January 1953), for “internal pressures are bound to alter the character of the communist regimes,” and thus American foreign policy should seek to “accelerate [this] evolution within the Sino-Soviet bloc” through peaceful means (Dulles, Policy for the Far East, 10-11).
+He told his fellow Americans that “liberation” from Soviet rule could occur through a “process short of war” (Dulles 1953), for “internal pressures are bound to alter the character of the communist regimes,” and thus American foreign policy should seek to “accelerate [this] evolution within the Sino-Soviet bloc” through peaceful means (Dulles 1958, 10-11).

 Dulles’ statements had a powerful effect on communist leaders in Beijing, who were searching for an intellectual framework that might explain the source of threatening “revisionist” trends then roiling the communist bloc.
 As the USSR de-Stalinized and political turmoil struck both Poland and Hungary, Mao began to intensively study Dulles’ words.
 At a senior leadership meeting convened in 1959 to discuss the threat of “peaceful evolution” Mao concluded:

-Though party leaders and state affiliated thinkers now often frame the threat of peaceful evolution in terms of “color revolutions” or warnings that HOSTILE FORCES pose a threat to the “political security” of the standing regime, the danger they believe the United States poses to the GREAT REJUVENATION OF THE CHINESE NATION is remarkably similar.
-Then, as now, party leaders argue that Western powers are constitutionally averse to any great power that is not part of the liberal capitalist fold.
+Though party leaders and state affiliated thinkers now often frame the threat of peaceful evolution in terms of “color revolutions” or warnings that HOSTILE FORCES pose a threat to the “political security” of the standing regime, the danger they believe the United States poses to the GREAT REJUVENATION OF THE CHINESE NATION has remained remarkably consistent over time.
+Both in Mao's day and our own, party leaders have argued that Western powers are constitutionally averse to any great power that is not part of the liberal capitalist fold.
 As long as this is so, party members must remain on guard against the perils of peaceful evolution.